RaulPPelaez/UAMMD/test/Hydro/ICM_Compressible/README.md

 # Test scripts for the compressible ICM

-There are three tests in this folder:
+There are several tests in this folder:

 ## 1. Fluid dynamic structure factors